The Living Art of Moko: More Than Skin Deep

 The origins of moko date back centuries, with the practice deeply woven into the fabric of Maori society.
 Traditional moko was created using uhi (chisels) made from bone, sharpened stone, or even albatross bone, which were dipped in pigment derived from natural resources such as burnt and ground caterpillar fungus or soot mixed with oil.
 This process created deep grooves in the skin, rather than the smooth surface of modern tattoos, giving the designs a distinctive three-dimensional texture.
 The application was a painful and sacred ritual, often conducted over days or weeks, and was accompanied by karakia (prayers) and ceremonies.
 The pain was considered a test of endurance and a sign of the wearer’s courage and commitment to their culture.

 Moko served as a visual code that could be read by others in the community.
-For example, the patterns on the face indicated a person's rank, tribal affiliation, and achievements in battle.
+The patterns on the face indicated a person's rank, tribal affiliation, and achievements in battle.
 The left side of the face often represented the paternal lineage, while the right side represented the maternal line.
 Specific symbols could denote profession, such as a warrior, a priest, or a chief.
 This intricate system of communication was so detailed that European observers in the 18th and 19th centuries noted that Maori could identify a person’s history simply by looking at their moko.
-Today, this legacy continues, though the practice has evolved to reflect modern identity and cultural resurgence.
+The Maori word for tattoo artist, tohunga ta moko, literally means "expert in the art of moko," and these individuals held positions of great respect within their communities.

 Types of Moko: A Comprehensive Overview